LassoSoft/LassoGuide/lasso_guide_source/operations/sessions.rst

 -  **Name** - The session name is defined when the session is created by the `session_start` method.
 The same session name must be used for each request that wants to load the session.
-The name usually represents the type of data being stored in the session, e.g. ``'Shopping_Cart'`` or ``'Site_Preferences'``.
+The name usually represents the type of data being stored in the session, e.g. "Shopping_Cart" or "Site_Preferences".

--  **Variables** - Each session maintains a list of variables which are being stored.
+-  **Variables** - Each session maintains a list of variables that are being stored.
 Variables can be added to the session using `session_addVar`.
-The values for all variables in the session are remembered at the end of each request which loads the session.
+The values for all variables in the session are remembered at the end of each request that loads the session.
 The value for each saved variable is restored when that session is next loaded.

 -  **ID** - Lasso automatically creates an ID string for each site visitor when a session is created.
-The ID string is either stored in a cookie or passed from page to page using the ``-lassosession`` GET/POST parameter.
+The ID string is either stored in a cookie or passed from page to page using the "-lassosession" GET/POST parameter.
 When a session is loaded, the ID of the current visitor is combined with the name of the session to locate and load the particular set of variables for that session and the current visitor.